konstanciaa/scissors-salon/README.md

     iii.
 As a Returning Visitor, I want to be able to book an appointment.

     *As entering the site users get two options to book an appointment.
 The first option is to navigate to Booking page which contains a booking form.
-The second option is to click the button just below the hero imag eand welcoming words.*
+The second option is to click the button just below the hero image and welcoming words.*

 + **Frequent User Goals**

     i.
 As a frequent User, I want to check to see if there are any newly added photos in the gallery section.

     *The user can easily locate the gallery with new photos on the home page.
-It is placed between the first button calling to action and the speciiel offer.*
+It is placed between the first button calling to action and the special offer.*

     ii.
 As a frequent User, I want to check to see if there are any new services or offers.